-The benefits of implementing ISO 22000
+The Benefits of implementing ISO 22000

-In addition to helping organisations reduce risks and improve performance, the benefits of being ISO 22000 compliant include:
+In addition to helping organisations to reduce risks and improve performance, the benefits of being ISO 22000 compliant include:

 In conclusion, ISO 22000:2018 has been designed for voluntary use.
 Certification is not a requirement of ISO 22000, but it is recommended.
 Keeping in mind that a significant amount of the food produced daily is exported to other countries, international standards and a food safety management system is necessary to ensure the safety of the global food supply chain.